masoudmodabber/commons-protocol/docs/domain.md

 * How should Disputes and Juries work?
 * Can an Agreement be cancelled unilaterally?
 * How should group Exchanges work?
+* How should Reciprocity Agreements be negotiated?
-* How should Cross Commons values be reconciled?
+* How should outstanding obligations between Commons be managed?
+* How should guarantee limits be determined?
+* Under what conditions should a Commons suspend or terminate a Reciprocity Agreement?
-* What shared rules are necessary for Commons Interoperability?
+* What minimum protocol rules are required for Commons Interoperability?
 * What should the accounting unit be called?

 # Domain Principles